-Kathryn Howard, was the fifth of Henry VIII’s wives, and the second to be beheaded – ironic, as the first to be beheaded, Anne Boleyn, was her first cousin.
-She was 16 at the time of their marriage, while her husband was 49.
+Kathryn Howard, was the fifth of Henry VIII’s wives and the second to be beheaded –- ironic, as the first to be beheaded, Anne Boleyn, was her first cousin.
+She was 16 at the time of their marriage while her husband King Henry VIII was 49.

 6. Katherine Parr

-The last of Henry VIII’s wives was Katherine Parr, and perhaps the most influential in making sure his lineage continued.
+The last of Henry VIII’s wives was Katherine Parr, the most influential in making sure his lineage continued.

-Katherine Parr became the restorer of his court, uniting his children, and making sure they presented to the world as a close-knit family.
+Katherine Parr became the restorer of his court, uniting his children and making sure they were presented to the world as a close-knit family.
 She was instrumental in his legitimate children’s educations and passed legislation that made his previously illegitimate children (through annulment or divorce) legitimate again.

-Though she is known as one of Henry VIII’s wives, Katherine Parr has her own place in history as well.
+Though she is known as one of Henry VIII’s wives, Katherine Parr created her own place in history.
 Having been married four times (Henry was her third husband), she became the most married queen of England.